- Written by Dr.Mehmet Demircioglu

 Patients who were not prepared may mistake normal shedding for failure.
 They may inspect every hair in the sink, check the mirror many times a day, and lose sleep over changes that are part of the normal timeline.

-Before booking, the clinic should explain the recovery in human language.
+The clinic should explain recovery before the date is reserved, in human language.
 Not only what happens to the grafts, but what you may feel and how long the uncertainty may last.

 Clear hair transplant aftercare instructions matter, but the instructions must also be realistic once the patient returns home.
 Gentle washing, sun protection, avoiding unnecessary touching, and patience often matter more than expensive products sold as miracles.

 The consultation should also cover work, exercise, travel, social events, and sleep.
-A patient who returns too quickly to stress may not damage the transplant, but he may struggle to follow aftercare calmly.
+Returning too quickly to stress may not damage the transplant, but it can make aftercare harder to follow.
+If the patient has sleep apnea or uses CPAP, that sleep plan should be clear before surgery is booked.

 Good surgery includes good preparation for the waiting period.
-I want my patients to know that month by month progress is not always linear.
+Month by month progress is not always linear, and patients should know this before they book.

-The emotional recovery deserves as much honesty as the physical recovery.
+The emotional recovery deserves as much clear communication as the physical recovery.

 How should I judge price, packages, and online photos?

 Price matters.
-I understand this clearly.
 Many patients save for a long time, compare countries, and try to make a responsible financial decision.

-But hair transplantation is not a product where the lowest price and highest graft number automatically create the best value.
+But hair transplantation is not a product where the lowest price and highest graft number automatically create real value.
 A cheap first surgery can become expensive if it creates an unnatural hairline, poor growth, donor depletion, or the need for repair.

 All inclusive packages can be convenient, but convenience is not the same as medical quality.
 A smooth hotel transfer does not tell you who extracts the grafts or whether the donor plan is safe.